sashakarcz/bensonmasons.com/content/updates/bronze-jordan-medal/index.md

 # Mercer’s Bronze Jordan Medal Holder: Bro.
 Richard Johnson

-The Bronze Jordan Medal is presented to the mason who is a Master Mason in good standing and has the longest period of membership with the lodge.
+The Bronze Jordan Medal is presented to the Master Mason in good standing and has the longest period of membership with the lodge.
 Each lodge in Nebraska awards a Bronze Jordan Medal.